MeldStudio/streamdeck/co.meldstudio.streamdeck.sdPlugin/README.md

 ## What's New

-Version 0.6.0.0
+Version 0.6.1.0
-- Added Instant Replay and Media Controls for replaying clips and controlling media layers.
-- Use new setMuted method to avoid depreciated setProperty call on "muted" AudioTrack properties.
+- Added Mute and Cue controls to the Replay Clip action.

 ## Helpful Links